peteroupc/peteroupc.github.io/exporand.md

 <a id=Properties></a>
 ### Properties

-An algorithm that samples from a continuous distribution using PSRNs has the following properties:
+An algorithm that samples from a non-discrete distribution using PSRNs has the following properties:

 1. The algorithm relies only on a source of independent and unbiased random bits for randomness.
 2. The algorithm does not rely on floating-point arithmetic or fixed-precision approximations of irrational or transcendental numbers.
 (The algorithm may calculate approximations that converge to an irrational number, as long as those approximations use arbitrary precision.)